Gender: Male

 Nature of Charges: Assault & Battery Public Disorder Unlawful Disobedience

-Loreto Hernández García is imprisoned for his religious identity, religious activity, and religious leadership role.
+Loreto Hernández García is imprisoned for his religious leadership.

 García is married with two children.
-His wife Donaida Pérez Paseiro is also in prison for her participation in July 11 protests.
+His wife, Donaida Pérez Paseiro, is also in prison for her participation in the July 11 protests.
+Prior to this case, García and his wife were harassed repeatedly by authorities due to their religious leadership.